Airbag Giant TAKATA Files Bankruptcy

 If you are currently driving an older model Acura, Audi, BMW, Cadillac, Chevrolet, Chrysler, Daimler truck or van, Dodge, Ferrari, Fisker, Ford, GMC, Honda, Infiniti, Jaguar, Jeep, Land Rover, Lexus, Lincoln, Mazda, McLaren, Mercedes-Benz, Mercury, Mitsubishi, Nissan, Pontiac, Saab, Saturn, Scion, Subaru, Tesla, Toyota, or Volkswagen, you should look up your vehicle identification number (VIN) to see if a recall applies.
 The manufacturer should replace the airbags free of charge.

 In the event that you were injured due to a defective product like a Takata airbag in Portland, trust Rizklaw to fight for the compensation you deserve.
-Contact one of our Portland injury attorneys today by calling 503.245.5677.
+Contact one of our Portland personal injury attorneys today by calling 503.245.5677.